meg-gutshall/meg-gutshall.github.io/_drafts/2020-11-15-the_original_idea.md

 Since these sessions impact by learning experience so profoundly, when I had an idea to create a tool that would fulfill the requirements of the curriculum's fourth portfolio project and add value to Flatiron's self-paced student community, I got to work!

-## The Project
+## The Original Idea

-_Write a brief overview of my JS project and what models it uses, which brings me to users and authentication._
+As I referred to in the first sentence of this post, right now I'm talking about my _**original**_ project idea, not what the finished product turned out to be ([sound familiar?](/2019/08/17/knowing_when_to_quit.md)).
+Keep that in mind as you read through the rest of this post.

-My original project idea was to create a web app that would enable Flatiron students in the online self-paced to track make study group topic requests.
+I wanted to create a web app that would enable Flatiron students in the online self-paced to track make study group topic requests.
 They would then be able to see all topic requests and upvote the ones they like.
 This way the Flatiron instructors would be able to better tell which topics their students need more support with and plan their study groups accordingly.

-### App Models
+## App Models

-I originally decided to create three models for this project: `User`, `Upvote`, and `Req`.
+I decided to create three models for this project: `User`, `Upvote`, and `Req`.

 >_**Confession Time:** Okay, truthfully my original app used the model name `Request` instead of `Req`, but when I got to the frontend part of my project I hit a major issue.
 I had errors popping up all over my console and had **no idea** where they were coming from!
 Then I got the idea to look up JavaScript's reserved words and—what do you know—`Request` is one of them!
 I changed it because I didn't want to use examples of bad code through my blog post.
 I promise the rest of this post is all factually accurate, exactly as it happened!_